Atelier Jérôme Knebusch

 Conference

+Conference given at ISType Mono series, Istanbul, in 2014.
 Instant is an anachronic type family going from thin, quick handwritten letters to stable, black typographic shapes.
 Each of the five styles correspond to a singular design related to a specific stroke speed and weight: Vivid, Quick, Regular, Slow, Heavy.
 Hommage to the poet, painter and writer Henri Michaux (1899 – 1984), it questions fundamental differences between handwriting and typography, type family consistency and the relation and usage of roman, bold and cursive faces.
-Instant was designed by Jérôme Knebusch in 2005 as part of a personal research project at ANRT Nancy.
-First published in 2012 by BAT Foundry, it is today available at Poem.
-In 2020, Instant Variable was added to the collection.
+More informations on Instant here.

 Title